 Well the title is quite apt.
 This is how our society is.

-In India, we often see ladies having double duties, both outside and inside their homes, while males are involved in field work only.
+In India, we often see ladies having double duties, outside and inside of their homes, while males are involved in field work only.
 This gender based work arenas have been followed since ages and has imbibed in its culture.
 Recently, many blogs and articles on the choice or freedom of work between males and females have been taking tolls.

 As before marriage I had all the choices of working outside or inside home, after marriage I have been expected to carry all household chores and having to choose to work outside was optional.

 I started wondering if I really want to get gripped in these gender based roles defined by society or do I really want to stand up against it.
 Later, I started to analyse various society roles performed by the females and males in a household, and has several questions popped;

 - In metro cities, males and females are being given equal education, except for household education.
 Why?
 Why are boys still being raised to depend on females for cooked food and cleaned clothes and neat house?

 - Girls are given equal opportunity to study and interestingly they even score better grades.
 Then why don’t they all work after marriage and depend on husband’s income?
 What is the point of educating a girl in expensive school then?